-- There must be one diary entry with time and date. - The entry must express the candidate's feelings after wedding. - The diary entry must be written in the first person. - The language should be simple and informal. - The tone must reflect suitable emotions. - The language may be formal or informal but not slang or colloquialism.
+- There must be two diary entries with two different times/dates. - The entries must express the candidate's feelings before and after the reading competition. - The diary entries must be written in the first person. - The language should be simple and informal. - The tone must reflect suitable emotions. - The language may be formal or informal but not slang or colloquialism.